nmshd/documentation/_docs_explore/23-privacy.md

 ## Analyzing metadata

-The threat of metadata analytics should not be underestimated but cannot be eradicated by us.
+The threat of metadata analytics should not be underestimated and can also not be eradicated by us unfortunately.
+Thus, a Backbone operator might still be able to analyze metadata stored within the Backbone although it is "zero knowledge".

 # Comparison to decentral technologies